My very first attempt was a 77-page text (with hand-drawn illustrations) full of plagiarism and BIG ideas (as is

 The Mind Stretcher series was published over the 1989 - 1992 period.

-I was becoming increasingly confident about my writing and increasingly enjoy the challenge of creating new problem-solving activities.
+I was becoming increasingly confident about my writing and increasingly enjoyed the challenge of creating new problem-solving activities.
 Wanting to try something different, and again with Heather, I wrote a teacher's book based around the ABC TV program, "Behind the News".

 In 1990 "News Views" was published; again by Longman Cheshire.